lkosz/about_me/README.md

 Amateur 3d FDM printing and modeling using OpensCAD

 Love to fly A319 in bad weather conditions using VOR/DME or NDB.
-Favourite airports LOWI, LOWK, VQPR, LGSM, LSZS.
+Favourite airports: LOWI, LOWK, VQPR, LGSM, LSZS.

 Kalimba player.